Click on the link below for the code of conduct at the

 It presents a standard of dress and appearance, which requires modest apparel for

 boys as well as girls, and neat manly haircuts for boys.
-This is clearly described in our page of information on our standards of dress, appearance and conduct.
+This is clearly described in the code of conduct button to the right.